-In Fig.~\ref{Fig_RM_abs}(a), we consider a single vibrational excitation subspace where all the relative-motion modes are in their vibrational ground states or only one of the 55 modes is singly excited.
+In Supplementary Figure~\ref{Fig_RM_abs}a, we consider the single vibrational excitation subspace where all the relative-motion modes are in their vibrational ground states or only one of the 55 modes is singly excited.
 In simulations, we average the dynamics of optical coherences ${\rm Tr}\{\tilde{\mu} e^{-i \tilde{H} t}\tilde{\mu}\rho_{th}e^{i \tilde{H} t}\}$ for 1000 random realizations of site energies, and then multiply $\exp(-\frac{1}{2}G(t))$ induced by center-of-mass modes, as the latter does not depend on static disorder.
-The eigenvalues and eigenstates of the Hamiltonian $\tilde{H}$ determine, respectively, the transition energy and dipole strength of vibronic eigenstates.
+The eigenvalues and eigenstates of the Hamiltonian $\tilde{H}$ determine, respectively, the transition energies and dipole strengths of vibronic eigenstates.
 The eigenvalue spectrum depends on the random realizations of site energies, inducing ensemble dephasing of optical coherences.
-Fig.~\ref{Fig_RM_abs}(a) shows that the prediction of the absorption line shape based on the reduced model, shown in red, quantitatively reproduces the numerically exact absorption line shape of the SP, shown in black.
+Supplementary Figure~\ref{Fig_RM_abs}a shows that the approximate absorption line shape based on the reduced model, shown in red, can quantitatively reproduce the numerically exact absorption line shape of SP, shown in black.